hikemalliday/p99wiki-scraper/README.md

 # p99wiki-scraper
-###### A python based web scraping tool I made to create a normalized database of https://wiki.project1999.com/Category:NPCs
+###### A python based web scraping tool made to create a normalized database of https://wiki.project1999.com/Category:NPCs

 This program scrapes the Project 1999 wiki NPC (7720 pages), and inserts the data into a normalized database.
 Here is the database design: